Sendiko/Sendiko/README.md

    - PT Puskomedia Indonesia Kreatif ```as Android Developer```
      - Working with Datastore Preferences to save state.
      - Consume Restful APIs with Retrofit and HttpLoggingInterceptor
-     - Git versioning
+     - Git versioning.
-     - Work together with the Backend Dev Team
+     - Work together with the Backend Dev Team.
 <!---
 Sendiko/Sendiko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.